jbrussell/academic-kickstart/content/other/normal_modes/index.md

 <iframe src="https://player.vimeo.com/video/215665951" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-After a large earthquake, Earth's normal modes vibrate like waves on a guitar string.
+After a large earthquake, the Earth vibrates like waves on a guitar string -- These discrete modes of vibration are called normal modes or free oscillations.
 If the earthquake is large enough, the Earth can 'ring' for days or weeks.
-This video demonstrates both visually and sonically these free oscillations of the Earth after the M6.9 earthquake that occurred off the coast of Fiji on 2/24/2017.
+This video uses synthetic waveform simulations to demonstrate both visually and sonically these free oscillations of the Earth after the [M6.9](https://earthquake.usgs.gov/earthquakes/eventpage/us20008m3t/executive#executive) earthquake that occurred off the coast of Fiji on 2/24/2017.

-The video is composed of three separate but related animations.
+The video is composed of three separate-but-related animations.
 Each animation show how the waves travel along the surface of the earth, displayed as a circular ring.
 This 2-dimensional ring is made up of 2,000 points on the Earth's surface that display ground motion for 48 hours after the earthquake.

-## Animation 1: Surface waves
+## Animation 1: Surface and Body Waves
-* **AUDIO :**
-* **VIDEO :**
+We are *listening* to a waveform at the antipode of the Earth from the M6.9 in Fiji.
+The synthetic waveforms are calculated using [Instaseis](http://instaseis.net/).
+To make the sound, many narrow band filters are used to decompose the seismic waveform into its constituent frequency components (**Fig. 1**).
+Each individual waveform is then assigned to an oscillator of a specific frequency.
 <figure>
 <img src="comb.jpg" width="700px">
 <figcaption>
   <font color="gray">
   <small>
-      Fig 1.
-Drift patterns of the 30 OBS of the 2018 Young Pacific Orca deployment.
-A clockwise mesoscale gyre can be observed that correlates in space and time with geostrophic flow patterns.
+      <b>Fig 1.</b> Narrow band filtered seismograms.
   </small>
   </font>
 </figcaption>
 </figure>

+## Animation 2: Normal Modes
+The first 8 gravest (lowest frequency) spheroidal modes are extracted from 48 hour seismograms (**Fig. 2**).
+This animation shows the shapes of these modes in color and the superposition of the modes in white, starting from the lowest frequency and incrementally adding higher modes.
+Each mode is mapped to a tone that we can hear, where the relative frequencies of the tones are preserved.
+By the end of the animation, you can begin to see surface waves propagating back and forth.

 <figure>
 <img src="peaks.jpg" width="700px">
 <figcaption>
   <font color="gray">
   <small>
-      Fig 2.
-Drift patterns of the 30 OBS of the 2018 Young Pacific Orca deployment.
-A clockwise mesoscale gyre can be observed that correlates in space and time with geostrophic flow patterns.
+     <b>Fig 2.</b> Discrete frequencies for the 8 gravest modes.
   </small>
   </font>
 </figcaption>
 </figure>

+## Animation 3: Attenuation
+This animation is similar to **Animation 2** except this time, all the modes are played at once.
+The tone of each mode is modulated in time by the amplitude envelopes in **Fig. 3**.
+Through time, the high frequencies die out due to anelastic attenuation and all that is left are the lowest frequency modes.
+In this video, you can actually hear this attenuation!
 <figure>
 <img src="envelopes.jpg" width="700px">
 <figcaption>
   <font color="gray">
   <small>
-      Fig 3.
-Drift patterns of the 30 OBS of the 2018 Young Pacific Orca deployment.
-A clockwise mesoscale gyre can be observed that correlates in space and time with geostrophic flow patterns.
+      <b>Fig 3.</b> Amplitude envelopes from each of the modes from Fig 2.
   </small>
   </font>
 </figcaption>
 </figure>

-After a large earthquake, waves bounce around inside the earth for hours and sometimes days.
-These audio-visualizations show how these waves travel along the surface of the earth, displayed as a ring.
-This 2-dimensional ring is made up of 2,000 points on the earth's surface that display ground motion after an earthquake.

-Audiovisual of the M6.9 earthquake that occurred off the coast of Fiji on 2/24/2017.

-VISUAL: Synthetic seismograms were generated at 2000 points on the earth's surface using Instaseis.
-Both the vertical (Z) and radial (R) components are visualized, resulting in elliptical patterns.
-Can you spot the Rayleigh waves?

-AUDIO: We are listening to the antipode (bottom of the circle) where our "microphone" is denoted by the red circle.
-The seismogram at the antipode is sonified using a new resynthesis technique that captures frequency content of the waveform more accurately than direct sonification.

-Audiovisual demonstration where traveling waves are generated by the sum of many standing waves (normal modes) at the Earth's surface.

-VIDEO: shows 9 of Earth's observable lowest frequency normal modes (color rings) with tones corresponding to the center frequency of each mode.
-Higher frequency modes are represented by cool colors and low frequencies by warm colors.
-The outer ring (white) represents the sum of the colored rings.
-Can you spot the waves traveling through the ring?

-AUDIO: The loudness of each tone is modulated by its amplitude envelope.
-Notice how the chord evolves over time as the higher frequencies die away.